 Jennifer holds a Master of Education from DePaul University, as well as a Bachelor of Science in Marketing and a Bachelor of Arts in Theatre from Miami University of Ohio.

-Samantha Loo is the Senior Associate Director, Programs on Health Care Markets and Policies, at the Becker Friedman Institute for Economics at The University of Chicago.
+Samantha Loo is the Senior Associate Director at the Center for Health and the Social Sciences at The University of Chicago.
 In this capacity, she collaborates with academic health economists and university administrators to advance foundational research and improve health care delivery.
 Previously, she worked as the Project Manager at Office of the Chicago City Clerk, where she managed the complete overhaul of the outdated 100+ year old policy of seasonal sales of the City Vehicle Sticker (Chicago Wheel Tax) to year-round sales through policy and program development and implementation, documentation, and training.
 She is a highly efficient and emotionally intelligent leader, with a passion for public health and social justice, which is exemplified in her volunteer work with local nonprofits.
 In 2017, Samantha served as the Associate Board President of EverThrive Illinois and launched a public speaker series for emerging women leaders, for which she continues to lead the event planning committee.
 She possesses a master of science with distinction in leadership and public policy from DePaul University, where she focused her research on how access to comprehensive sexual health education could decrease a woman’s likelihood to depend on welfare programs.
 As an NLC Fellow, Samantha is most excited about the skills she will gain that may help her run for office or pursue a public health leadership position in the future.